Joy-Kavata/Grp2-Hospital-Management-System/README.md

 - Ensure the RMI server is running before launching the client.
 - Make sure the correct JDBC driver and JavaFX SDK paths are configured in your IDE.
 - If you face module errors, check that JavaFX libraries are correctly referenced.
+- Login Credentials: Ensure you have the correct admin credentials in your LoginDAO or database.

 ---